dimitris-c/AudioStreaming/README.md

 ```

 ### AudioPlayer Delegate
-You can inspect various callbacks by using the `delegate` property of the `AudioPlayer` to get informed about various playback callbacks
+You can inspect various callbacks by using the `delegate` property of the `AudioPlayer` to get informed about the player state, errors etc.
-View the `AudioPlayerDelegate` for more details
+View the [AudioPlayerDelegate](AudioStreaming/Streaming/AudioPlayer/AudioPlayerDelegate.swift) for more details

 ```
 let player = AudioPlayer()